 Top Cigar Lounges in Las Vegas

-The Strip
+The Strip vs. off-Strip

-Most of the big resorts have some kind of cigar option, whether it's a proper lounge with a walk-in humidor or a cigar menu at a high-end bar.
+Most big resorts have some kind of cigar option, whether it's a proper lounge with a walk-in humidor or a cigar menu at a high-end bar.
 The experience is polished and the prices reflect that.
+A stick that runs $12 online might cost $18 to $22 at a casino humidor.
+That markup is consistent across pretty much every property.
 Good for a special occasion or when you don't feel like leaving the hotel.

-Downtown (Fremont Street Area)
+Downtown (Fremont Street area)

 Off-Strip (Summerlin, Henderson, Spring Valley)